-If you're planning for baby's arrival or into your postpartum, you'll likely continue taking your prenatal vitamin.
-Now, there’s a better option that is suited to the unique needs of a postpartum mama.
+If you're planning for baby's arrival or into your postpartum period, you'll likely continue taking a prenatal vitamin.
+Now, there’s a better option that is suited to the unique needs of mother who has recently given birth.
 (You guessed it!
 We’re talking about our new Postnatal Vitamin!)

 With baby as the priority, it's easy to see how depletion in the mother can happen, especially when pregnancies are close together and/or you are breastfeeding - as neither allow your body to replenish its stores.